domjurkschat/lazystack/README.md

 * Hamamatsu DCIMG (.dcimg).
 * Hamamatsu HIS (.his).

-Files that store the whole stack as a single 3D image (rather than a sequence of 2D images) require the optional `zarr` package (`pip install zarr`).
+TIFF-family files that store the whole stack as a single 3D image (rather than a sequence of 2D images) require the optional `zarr` package (`pip install zarr`).